The Great Gatsby (2013 film): Plot

 In December 1929, alcoholic World War I veteran Nick Carraway, undergoing treatment at a psychiatric hospital, tells his doctor about Jay Gatsby, the most hopeful man he ever met.
 The doctor suggests Nick tap into his passion and write down his thoughts, and Nick begins cataloging the events to his doctor.

 Seven years earlier, in the summer of 1922, after abandoning writing, Nick moved from the Midwest to New York, where he rents a small groundskeeper's cottage in the North Shore village of West Egg, next to the mansion of Gatsby, a mysterious business magnate who often hosts extravagant parties.
 Nick has dinner with his cousin Daisy Buchanan and her domineering husband, Tom, at their mansion in East Egg.
-Daisy plays matchmaker between Nick and another guest: Jordan Baker, a famous golfer.
+Daisy plays matchmaker between Nick and another guest, Jordan Baker, a famous golfer.
 When Nick returns home, he sees Gatsby standing by the harbor, reaching toward a green light coming from the Buchanans' dock.

 Tom brings Nick to the Valley of Ashes, an industrial dumping site between West Egg and the city and picks up his mistress Myrtle Wilson at a garage owned by her husband George.
-At their secret apartment in the city, Tom and Myrtle have a wild party with Nick and several friends; Nick ponders the city's many stories and describes feeling 'within and without.'

 One day, Nick receives an invitation to one of Gatsby's parties.
 There, Nick encounters Jordan and they both meet Gatsby.
 Gatsby takes Nick to Manhattan for lunch, telling Nick on the way that he is an Oxford graduate and war hero from a wealthy Midwestern family.
-They go to a speakeasy, where Gatsby introduces Nick to his business partner, gangster and gambler Meyer Wolfsheim.
+They go to a speakeasy, where Gatsby introduces Nick to his business partner Meyer Wolfsheim.

-Jordan tells Nick how Gatsby, a Captain of the U.S. Army, started a relationship with Daisy in 1917 before America entered World War I, and is still in love with her; he throws parties hoping that Daisy might attend.
+Jordan tells Nick how Gatsby, a Captain of the U.S. Army, started a relationship with Daisy in 1917 before the United States entered World War I, and is still in love with her; he throws parties hoping that Daisy might attend.
 Gatsby asks Nick to invite Daisy to tea.
 After an awkward reunion, Gatsby and Daisy begin an affair.
-After going to one of Gatsby's parties, Tom decides to investigate into the latter.
 Gatsby is dismayed when Daisy wants to run away with him, preferring that she get a proper divorce.

-Gatsby then asks Nick and Jordan to accompany him to the Buchanan home, where he and Daisy plan to tell Tom that Daisy is leaving him.
+He asks Nick and Jordan to accompany him to the Buchanan home, where he and Daisy plan to tell Tom that Daisy is leaving him.
 During the luncheon, Tom becomes suspicious of Gatsby and Daisy, but Daisy stops Gatsby from revealing anything to Tom and suggests they all go to the Plaza Hotel.
 Tom drives Nick and Jordan in Gatsby's car while Gatsby drives Daisy in Tom's car.
-Tom stops for gas at George's garage, where George informs him that he and Myrtle are moving, as he suspects his wife is having an affair.
+Tom stops for gas at George's garage, where George tells him that he and Myrtle are moving.